hcs42/heapkeeper-old/doc/architecture.rst

     format (:rfc:`2822`), but a little modification.
 The format is described in the documentation of :func:`heapmanip.Post.parse` (not yet).

-    A post may have a *message id*, which is an attribute in the header.
+    A post may have a *message id*, which is the ``Message-Id`` attribute in the header.
 The message id is the message id of the email from which the post was created.
 It is supposed to be unique.

     There are different relations between the posts: the most basic one is when a post is the child of another post.
 It usually means that the latter one is a reply to the former one.
+This information is stored in the ``In-Reply-To`` attribute of the header of the child post: this attribute contains the heapid or message id of the parent of the post.
+If there is no post with such heapid or message id, or it is ``None``, the post does not have a parent.
 For more information about the relations, see :ref:`post_relations`.

+    A post may have *tags*, which tell us information about the topic of the post.
+They are written into brackets when displayed: ``[computer science]``, ``[humor]``.
+If the subject of an email contains character sequences in brackets, they will be parsed as tags.
+The post created from the email will contain the tags as tags, and the subject of the post will not contain them.
+E.g. if the subject of the email was ``[humor][computer] The Website Is Down``, the subject of the post will be ``The Website Is Down``, but the post will have tag ``[humor]`` and tag ``[computer]``.

+    A post may have *flags*, which tells Heapkeeper special information about the post.
+Currently there is only one flag, the ``deleted`` flag.
+When a post is deleted, it will not be removed entirely: the corresponding post object and post file will not be removed from the memory and the disk.
+The post will only obtain a ``deleted`` flag instead.
+It will keep its heapid and message id; this way we achieve that no other post will have the same heapid ever [#same_heapid]_.
+To save space and time, most attributes and the body of the post will be deleted, so the deletion cannot really be undone by Heapkeeper.
+Heapkeeper's database will handle deleted posts as if they would not exist, except that their heapid is reserved.

+    The body of a post is currently a plain string.
+We plan to parse this string so that we can identify quotes (lines that start with ``>``), footnotes (e.g. ``This page [1] says:``) and so-called *meta text* (text written between ``<<<`` and ``>>>``).
+Meta text is either meta information about the post for the readers or the maintainers of the *heap* (e.g.
+    ``<<<todo The subject of this email should be corrected>>>``), or command that should be processed by Heapkeeper (e.g. ``<<<!delpost>>>``, which means that the current post should be deleted).

 :class:`MailDB` (*PostDB*)

     A :class:`MailDB <heapmanip.MailDB>` object (called a *post database*) represents the *heap*.

 :class:`Server` (*EmailDownloader*)